-But what’s so special about Getting past No is that it focuses on difficult negotiation, difficult people and changing people’s mind when things seem to be escalating and getting stuck.
+But what’s so special about Getting Past No is that it focuses on difficult negotiation, difficult people, and changing people’s minds when things seem to be escalating and getting stuck.

 And you want some of those “difficult people’s skills” in life :).

-This is the sequel of Influence, but it might have actually ben its pre-quel.
-Pre-suasion focuses on the science of priming (which several studies have been calling into question by the way).
+This is the sequel of Influence, but it might have actually been its prequel.
+Pre-suasion focuses on the science of priming (which newer studies have called into question by the way).

-However, priming is likely very much real, and Pre-Suasion will teach a thing or two on preparing the ground for your persuasions.
+However, “replication crisis” notwithstanding, priming is much more real, and Pre-Suasion will teach a thing or two about preparing the ground for your persuasions.

 Influence needs no introduction.

-And if you need any, then I will presuppose that it’s the first time your are researching information on influencing and persuasion :).
+And if you need any, then I will presuppose that it’s the first time you are researching information on influencing and persuasion :).

 A litany of persuasion books that came after it either reference or basically paraphrase Cialdini’s main 6 principles.